 Great attention was given to sustainable fabrics, leather details and deluxe hardware and closures.
 After observing many interdependencies and parameters I created a TechPack containing technological innovations as well as elegant fashionable solutions.

-The bicycle bags also needed two special metal custom buckles which I was also able to design and engineer in Solidworks.
-The prototypes were well-received and revised twice but unfortunately the concept did not reach production due to business considerations outside of my control.
+The bicycle bags also needed two special metal custom buckles which I was also able to design and engineer in a 3d modelling program.
+The prototypes were well-received and revised twice but unfortunately the concept did not reach production.